-A confidence interval for a population mean with a known standard deviation is based on the fact that the sample means follow an approximately normal distribution.
+A confidence interval for a population mean, when the population standard deviation is known, is based on the conclusion of the Central Limit Theorem that the sampling distribution of the sample means follow an approximately normal distribution.
 Suppose that our sample has a mean of and we have constructed the 90% confidence interval (5, 15) where EBM = 5.

 Calculating the Confidence Interval